You’ll find the answers to all of our FAQs (frequently asked questions) about punting below.

 Alternatively we can organise food and drink for you from one of the many excellent local Cambridge eateries (this would obviously involve an extra cost).

-If you have booked a private tour, please make sure that you arrive in time for your booking.
+Whether you have booked a private tour, or a shared tour please make sure that you arrive in time for your booking.

 Please note that the prices below are meant to give an indication.
 For the most up to date prices, please check the booking system for the date and time that you want to go.